afletcher53/zoom-node-server/README.md

-# A NODEJS server to query the Zoom REST API 2.0 (Proof of concept)
+# A NODEJS server to query the Zoom REST API 2.0

 # How to run instructions
 1. ```npm install```